jonjlee/tonic/_posts/2015-06-23-no-abx-for-aom.md

 ### Why is this study important?

-* There have been tons of studies on antibiotics and AOM published in high powered journals with conflicting results.
-A big one with 300 patient [in 2011 in the New England Journal][NEJM] showed to the opposite conclusion.
-This study is a meta-analysis, which is the best form of evidence, and it was updated in 2015.
+* There have been **tons of studies** on antibiotics and AOM published in high powered journals **with conflicting results**.
+A big one with 300 patient [in 2011 in the New England Journal][NEJM] showed to the opposite conclusion. **This is a meta-analysis**, which is the best form of evidence, and it was **updated in 2015**.
 Cochrane's known for high quality reviews and updates their articles regularly.

 ### Comparators